The Terminator (Sega video game): Development and release

 The Terminator was developed by Probe Software and published by Virgin Games.
 The game's programmer, David Perry, wanted the player character to be a Terminator.
 However, the film's distributor, Orion Pictures, mandated that it instead be Kyle Reese, who dies at the end of the film.
 Orion also requested that there be only one Terminator, who would die only at the end of the game, as in the film.
 Perry described this as "tremendously frustrating" for players: "they had to play as a man who always dies, and they never get to kill the main enemy until the very end".
 To create the character movements, Perry and game producer Neil Young were recorded as they performed the moves.
 The footage was then digitized in black and white onto an Amiga computer.
 With the use of Deluxe Paint, the actors were separated from the backgrounds and colorized before being added into the game.

 In 2003, Perry said about the game: "That was a disaster, because I wasn't allowed to use anything significant from the movie itself.
 I asked if I could have Arnold Schwarzenegger in the game.
 No. How about Linda Hamilton, you know, Sarah Conner, the hero?
 No. How can you have a Terminator game without the two main characters?"

 The Genesis version was released in the U.S. in February 1992.
 The Genesis, Game Gear and Master System versions saw a U.K. release in August 1992.
 The Game Gear version would become available in the U.S. that October.

 Reception

 On the Genesis, The Terminator received praise for its sound and graphics, especially its digitized stills from the film.
 Mega praised the "lovely dark, moody scenery" and "excellent futuristic" soundtrack.
 Reviewers also praised the graphics and sounds of the Game Gear and Master System versions.

 Critics found the gameplay monotonous, and lacking in variety and replay value.
-Game Zone wrote that it "looks great and plays well" but that it is "a bit weak" on gameplay.
+Lord Paul of Game Zone wrote that it "looks great and plays well" but that it is "a bit weak" on gameplay.
 Mean Machines called it a "potentially superb license ruined by complete lack of long-term appeal", while MegaTech called it a "disappointing interpretation of a great film".
 However, Martin Pond of Zero considered it a "competent interpretation" of the film.
 Some reviewers found the Genesis version too easy.
 Others considered the Game Gear and Master System versions too difficult.